convissor/login-security-solution/readme.txt

     click the "Settings" link for this plugin.
 In the "Deactivate" entry, click the "Yes, delete the damn data" button and save the form.

-1. Use WordPress' "Plugins" admin interface to and click the "Deactivate" link.
+1. Use WordPress' "Plugins" admin interface to click the "Deactivate" link

-1. Remove the `login-security-solution` directory.
+1. Remove the `login-security-solution` directory from the server

 == Frequently Asked Questions ==